Unsupervised Image Transformation Learning via Generative Adversarial Networks: Related Work

-TrGAN differs from existing approaches with three main \textbf{improvements}. (i) Unlike prior work~\cite{isola2017image,zhu2017unpaired,huang2018multimodal,liu2019few} that needs to pre-know the transformation type (\textit{e.g.}, labels or domains) before training, TrGAN \textit{unsupervisedly} learns a transformation space to sufficiently discover \textit{all potential} transformations from the training set.
-It therefore supports characterizing the transformation from any customized image pair (\textit{i.e.}, users can casually choose their own images of interests) rather than relying on categorical labels or numeric parameters that can only define limited transformation types as in~\cite{yang2019semantic,laffont2014transient}, which enables broader application scenarios. (ii) Instead of transferring style with a simple one-to-one mapping, TrGAN is able to \textit{continuously and semantically} transform images regarding a particular variation. (iii) As shown in Fig.~\ref{fig:teaser}, TrGAN can not only transfer image styles, but also manipulate image contents, benefiting from the diversity and robustness of the learned transformation space.
+TrGAN differs from existing approaches with four main \textbf{improvements}: \textbf{\textit{(i)}} Unlike prior work~\cite{zhu2017unpaired, zhu2017toward, huang2018multimodal, lee2018diverse, choi2020stargan} that needs to pre-know the transformation type (\textit{e.g.}, certain labels or domains) before training, TrGAN manages to learn underlying transformations without relying on any annotations during training.
+For example, if users want to learn the “adding cloud” transformation, CycleGAN~\cite{zhu2017unpaired} and MUNIT~\cite{huang2018multimodal} require to first separate data into “no cloud” and “with cloud” domains before training.
+If users want to further learn the “daytime change” transformation, data should be re-separated into “day” and “night” domains and another model is needed.
+Similarly, if users want to learn the four seasons within one model, StarGAN2~\cite{choi2020stargan} and DRIT~\cite{lee2018diverse} rely on a dataset that has already been well-labeled with four categories.
+By contrast, \textit{TrGAN can achieve all the above goals with a unified framework in an unsupervised learning manner}. \textbf{\textit{(ii)}} It therefore supports characterizing the transformation from any customized image pair (\textit{i.e.}, users can casually choose their own images of interests) rather than relying on categorical labels or numeric parameters that can only define limited transformation types as in~\cite{yang2019semantic,laffont2014transient}, enabling broader application scenarios. \textbf{\textit{(iii)}} Instead of transferring style with a simple one-to-one mapping, TrGAN is able to \textit{continuously and semantically} transform images regarding a particular variation. \textbf{\textit{(iv)}} As shown in \cref{fig:teaser}, TrGAN can not only transfer image styles, but also manipulate image contents, benefiting from the diversity and robustness of the learned transformation space.